rguedes/angular-weather/README.md

 ### Prerequisites

 You need git to clone the blip-weather repository.

-We also use a number of node.js tools to initialize and test blip-weather.
 You must have node.js and its package manager (npm) installed.

 ### Clone blip-weather